pkmn/engine/docs/PROTOCOL.md

 # Protocol

-At a high level, the pkmn engine updates a battle's state based on both player's choices, returning a result which indicates whether the battle has ended and what each player's options are.
+At a high level, the pkmn engine updates a battle's state based on both players' [choices](#choices), returning a [result](#result) which indicates whether the battle has ended and what each players' options are.
 A non-terminal result can be fed into a generation's `choices` method which returns all legal actions[^1], though the state of the engine may also be inspected directly to determine information about the battle and which moves are possible.
 By [design](DESIGN.md), each generation's data structures are different, but the precise layout of the battle information is outlined in the respective documentation.

 More information about a battle can be generated via the `-Dtrace` flag when building the engine.
 This flag enables the engine to write the wire protocol described in this document to a `Log`.